sonofhypnos/sonofhypnos.github.io/_posts/2020-9-1-Will-the-S&P-fall-to-index-X.md

+---
+layout: post
+title: Will the S&P fall to index X by date Y?
+---

 So I occasionally try to make predictions on the [forecasting Site Almanis](https://app.dysruptlabs.com) and some of their questions that reocurr every month are of the format: By X (DATE), will the S&P 500 fall below Index? (give concrete instead of general example?)